Enterprise-CMCS/eAPD/.github/ISSUE_TEMPLATE.md

 *Add a LABEL (design, dev, compliance, BUG, etc) before submitting.

-*After submitting, the issue will go into the _unprioritized pipeline_ for PRODUCT to prioritize.
+*If the issue is needed to complete prioritized work for the CURRENT SPRINT, add it to the "This Sprint" pipeline.
+Otherwise, all other issues will be automatically added to the _unprioritized pipeline_ for PRODUCT to prioritize.